scrapinghub/web-poet/docs/intro/rules.rst

 getting the information about page objects programmatically.
-The information about all page objects decorated with :func:`~.handle_urls` is stored in ``web_poet.default_registry``, which is an instance of :class:`~.PageObjectRegistry`.
+The information about all page objects decorated with :func:`~.handle_urls` is stored in ``web_poet.default_registry``, which is an instance of :class:`~.RulesRegistry`.
 In the example above, the following :class:`~.ApplyRule` is added to the registry:

 .. code-block::